 Mr. Wasim Hawary, a lifelong resident of the Toledo area, received his undergraduate and graduate degrees in music from Bowling Green State University.
 While at BGSU, Wasim held the position of Principal Bassist in the Philharmonia.
 Wasim has been teaching music in the public school system since 1998 and is currently the orchestra director at Maumee High School.
 He served as the Assistant Director of the TSYO from 1999-2005 and has also taught both guitar and piano at Owens Community College.
 Wasim returned to the TSYO in 2009 as the director of the Toledo String Sinfonietta and, just one year after his return, had the pleasure of watching the group size double and expand into the Toledo Youth Symphonic Orchestra.
 It is with great pleasure that Wasim has assumed the role of Artistic Director of the, now three, Toledo Symphony Youth Orchestras and conductor of the Philharmonic Orchestra.

 Wasim actively performs in the region with various ensembles on his main instrument, the bass.
 When not on stage or in classroom, Wasim also spends a great deal of time in various recording studios writing, performing, and producing all genres of music.
 His music has been used in Feature Films and on the USA network.
-Wasim lives in Perrysburg with his wife Kristin and his two daughters, Norah and Juni.
+Wasim lives in Perrysburg with his wife Kristin and his three children Norah, Juni, and Gordon.

 Symphonic Orchestra Conductor